LIGHT

 IP Whitelist

-API security is very crucial, and it is an essential part of the cross-cutting concerns provided by Light.
+API security is very crucial, and it is an essential part of the cross-cutting concerns provided by Light Platform.
 For business API endpoints, we should use the OAuth 2.0 JWT token to secure them.
-For some other functional endpoints that cannot be secured by OAuth 2.0, Basic Authentication is an option.
+For some other functional endpoints that cannot be secured by OAuth 2.0, Basic Authentication or API Key is an option.
 For example, one of the users is using Basic Authentication to secure their API deployed on an IoT device.

 Requirements

-• The IP whitelist must be defined per endpoint which is the path and method combination.
+• The IP whitelist must be defined per path prefix which is the beginning of the request path.

 • Both IPv4 and IPv6 should be supported.